Hezbollah and Australia

 Australia and Hezbollah

-Australia designates as a proscribed terrorist organisation an entity it calls the Hezbollah External Security Organisation (ESO).
-This is a smaller entity than even the “military wing” that others, such as New Zealand, consider to be a terrorist actor.
+Australia designates an entity it calls, Hezbollah’s External Security Organisation (ESO).
+This is a smaller entity than even the “Military Wing” that other countries, such as France and New Zealand, consider to be a terrorist actor.

-In 2018, Australia’s Parliamentary Joint Standing Committee on Intelligence and Security recommended that Australia upgrade its ban to the military wing of Hezbollah, which would at least bring Australia in line with New Zealand.
+In 2018, Australia’s Parliamentary Joint Standing Committee on Intelligence and Security (PJCIS) reviewed Australia’s listing of Hezbollah ESO as a terrorist organisation and recommended that Australia upgrade its ban to the military wing of Hezbollah, which would at least bring Australia in line with New Zealand.

-In February 2020, Australia’s Home Affairs Minister Peter Dutton responded to calls for Australia to list the entirety of Hezbollah on its terrorist list, saying that “there are other equities that we need to look at in the consideration of many of these matters.”
-Minister Dutton said he would take advice from security agencies as to Australia’s best interests and would review Australia’s approach.
+In February 2020, Australia’s then-Home Affairs Minister Peter Dutton responded to calls for Australia to list the entirety of Hezbollah on its terrorist list, saying that “there are other equities that we need to look at in the consideration of many of these matters”.
+Dutton said he would take advice from security agencies as to Australia’s best interests and would review Australia’s approach.
+He ultimately did not act on the committee’s recommendation.

 Hezbollah and Israel